How to get emotional support if someone you love has pancreatic cancer

 Practical support can help you cope emotionally.
 It can reduce the stress from managing everything, give you a chance to take a break, and help you feel less alone.

 There are lots of ways you may be able to get local support.
-If you speak to the GP, they should be able to connect you with them.
 We have more information about accessing care and support for your family member.

 • The local community nursing service can provide nursing care to your family member, and support for you.

 • Hospices provide free palliative care for people with an illness that can’t be cured.
-This includes managing symptoms.
+This includes managing symptoms and providing emotional support for both you and the person with cancer.
 Hospice care isn’t just for someone at the end of their life.

 • Ask the GP or nursing team who to contact if you need help in the evenings, at night or over the weekend.